 We are following the RWI scheme, which is having a fantastic impact on children’s progress.
-On top of their English lesson each day, they all take part in a full RWI lesson.
+On top of their English lesson each day, they all take part in RWI lesson.
 Children are placed in small groups specific to their needs and ability, this allows them to apply their phonic skills on a daily basis and review sounds repeatedly every day.
 Children are also supported throughout the day and are given opportunities to take part in 1-1 phonic tutoring sessions, which enables them to work specifically on areas that they need to focus on.

 Children are continually assessed during daily RWI lessons and so they are able to move on as soon as they are ready to do so.
 We also complete phonic assessments following the RWI format to track their progress and also prepare children for the end of year phonic screening.
 In order for children to feel confident when completing the phonic screening in July we complete regular screenings using past papers so they are familiar with layout and how the test is conducted.

 We really appreciate your continued support as reading and practising phonics at home has a significant impact on your child’s progress.
 Ruth Miskin offers a variety of phonic videos online that you are able to watch at home:

 In English we are following the RWI scheme alongside our narrative.
 Our narrative work will be focused around the book ‘The Story Machine’ as children will be exploring story’s with familiar settings.
 We will begin our half term by looking at labels, lists and captions.
 The children will also be exploring a selection of stories with familiar settings.
 They will be looking at the different characters and settings, before creating their own story.

 During this half term we will be concentrating on number.
 We will be focusing on the children being able to recognise, count, make amounts and write each number.
 We will spend several weeks focusing on a set of numbers for example 1-10 and will then move onto number bonds to 5 and 6.
 We will develop problem solving skills and incorporating shape, measure and time into our learning.